Phrasal Verbs with Take

 Meaning: To assume control or responsibility.
 Example: She took over the project after he left the company.

-See also Phrasal Verbs with Away
+See also Phrasal Verbs with On

 Take To